Weaker banks, commodities drag Britain's FTSE lower

-The FTSE volatility index was also active, up over 10 percent, its biggest daily percentage rise in a month and signalling an increase in risk aversion.
+The FTSE volatility index .VFTSE was also active, up over 10 percent, its biggest daily percentage rise in a month and signaling an increase in risk aversion.

 Credit Suisse reduced its recommendation on the European Banking sector to "underweight" as it said the direct earnings impact of the European Central Bank's (ECB) late-December splurge of cheap, long-term cash for the banks appeared to be over-estimated.

-Barclays was the UK sector's biggest faller, down 4.2 percent, while Loyds Banking Group shed 4.1 percent, and Royal Bank of Scotland fell 3.5 percent.
+Barclays (BARC.L) was the UK sector's biggest faller, down 4.2 percent, while Lloyds Banking Group (LLOY.L) shed 4.1 percent, and Royal Bank of Scotland (RBS.L) fell 3.5 percent.

 EU leaders met in Brussels on Monday, the first summit of 2012, to sign off a permanent rescue fund for the euro zone -- Britain's biggest trading partner -- though the meeting was overshadowed by the unresolved Greek debt problems.